 See the simple workings of the mechanical radiator thermostat in the video below:

 Does the word “reaction time” ring a bell with you?
 If not, you are not alone.
 Most heating professionals are not aware that this small piece of information says a lot about the performance of a radiator thermostat.
-Reaction time means the time that it takes before the thermostats detects a change in temperature, and then starts to compensate for it by opening or closing the valve to either lower or increase the temperature in the room, so it reaches the desired set temperature.
+Reaction time means the time that it takes before the thermostat detects a change in temperature, then starts to compensate for it by opening or closing the valve to either lower or increase the temperature in the room, so it reaches the desired set temperature.
 It’s not the time it takes for the thermostat to restore the set temperature in the room, but the time is takes before it detects the change and begins the process of compensating for it.

 The Danfoss RA2000™ can be installed within seconds without tools thanks to the patented ‘click’ connection.
 It works right away with no additional calibration or adjustment needed.
 Watch the click connection in action below.

 Furthermore, the robust and simple construction guarantees a service life of 30 years or more without maintenance and it comes with 5 years manufacturer’s warranty, and even 10 years warranty if you combine it with a Danfoss valve.